Oilers Gameday: Vs. Canucks

 Caleb Jones – Ethan Bear

-The Canucks injury list remains long and painful.
-Brandon Sutter (upper body), Marc Michaelis (upper body) and Antoine Roussel (lower body) are day-to-day and won’t play.
-Elias Pettersson (upper body), Jay Beagle (undisclosed) and Justin Bailey (upper body) are all on IR, while Jake Virtanen is currently away from the team dealing with a personal issue.
+The Canucks’ injury list remains lengthy.
+Marc Michaelis (upper body), Brandon Sutter (upper body) and Antoine Roussel (lower body) are day-to-day.
+Elias Pettersson (upper body), Jay Beagle (undisclosed) and Justin Bailey (upper body) are all on IR, while Jake Virtanen is away from the team for personal reasons.
+Zack MacEwen is suspended one-game for his knee to Darnell Nurse’s head on Thursday.

 Vancouver Canucks Lines: